jixxed/ed-journal-schemas/README.md

 The community is free to use these schemas for their own projects and improve upon it in the following ways:
 - Add additional validation, keeping in mind forward compatibility for code generation.
 - Add support for older versions of journal events

+See https://jixxed.github.io/ed-journal-schemas/ for more information on the schemas and their usage.